michaeltoddprogramming/michaeltoddprogramming/README.md

-    🔭 I’m currently working on: Laravel PHP
+    🔭 I’m currently working on: Laravel PHP - For Business Portals and EDMS

-    👯 I’m looking to collaborate on: New ChatGPT Store Programs
+    👯 I’m looking to collaborate on: Things that make money

     📫 How to reach me: michaeltodd@colourmultimedia.com